andremann/SKG-IF/docs/source/persons.rst

 ``agent``
 ------
-*String* (optional, unless all name property are missing): The name of an agent (e.g., a collective name or a legal entity).
+*String* (optional, unless all name properties are missing): The name of an agent (e.g., a collective name or a legal entity).

 .. code-block:: json
    :linenos: